flipmcf/CasterPak/Readme.md

-CasterPak
+# CasterPak

-The CAshing STrEam [R] PAcKager:
+## The CAshing STrEam [R] PAcKager:

-This software only provides HLS Stream packinging, but can easily be enhanced for additional stream packaging technologies.
+This software only provides HLS Stream packaging, but can easily be enhanced for additional stream packaging technologies.

 The problem it solves is to balance your CPU and Storage costs for streaming Video-on-demand.